YevhenVovk1992/podoroznyky_site/README.md

 ___
 ## What we used?
-_Technologies used_: Flask, Flask-babel, html, css, js
+_Technologies used_: Flask, Flask-babel, Flask-Sitemap html, css, js

 ## What we do?
 It is a web application with frontend and backend.
 The main task of the application is informational.